 ‘Minnesota Midget’ melon

 Why I love it: This mini melon is absolutely adorable.
 Its orange flesh has a classic cantaloupe flavor, and the compact plants produce surprising yields (six to eight melons per vine).
 Because of its fast maturity, ‘Minnesota Midget’ is an excellent choice for areas with shorter growing seasons.
 Each softball-size melon makes a scrumptious dessert for two.

 Growing tips: Melons thrive in warm soil.
 Wait until soil temperatures reach 70°F before sowing the seeds, or start seeds in plantable peat pots three to four weeks before spring’s last expected frost.
 When ripe, these melons will slip from the vine with a gentle tug.
-Withholding irrigation a week or two before harvest concentrates the sugars and results in sweeter flavor.
+Withholding irrigation a week or two before harvest concentrates the sugars and results in a sweeter flavor.

 Plant size: 12 inches tall; 3 to 4 feet spread

 Fruit size: 4 inches diameter; 2 pounds

 Days to maturity: 60 to 70 from seed

 Why I love it: This ridiculously cute heirloom lettuce dates from the mid-1800s.
 Each head makes a single salad.
 Slow to bolt and turn bitter, ‘Tom Thumb’ will be one of the last lettuces remaining in your garden when summer’s heat arrives.
 The thick, crunchy leaves and brilliant green color look gorgeous in the garden and on the plate.